 Celebs have been known to dabble in unconventional health and wellness routines, and it can be hard to discern fact from fad.
 Stars like Miranda Kerr, Heidi Klum, and Katy Perry (just to name a few) have been quite public about their love for apple cider vinegar, a pantry staple that’s been receiving some extra buzz as of late.
 Some take the vinegar in the form of a shot first thing in the morning.
 Others dilute it with a glass of water or lemon juice and spices or toss it with a salad—but does it actually work?

-A myriad of sources cites raw apple cider vinegar as somewhat of a cure-all health remedy for its ability to do everything from lower blood pressure and cholesterol to burn fat and boost energy.
+Many sources cite raw apple cider vinegar as somewhat of a cure-all health remedy for its ability to do everything from lower blood pressure and cholesterol to burn fat and boost energy.
 One study from 2015 found that vinegar improved insulin sensitivity in people with diabetes, but the fermented beverage was also linked to stomach issues for others with the disease.
 Another study found that the vinegar can reduce appetite, leading to weight loss, but this was actually due to nausea brought on by the drink.

-To find out how much of this hype you can believe, we tapped three different nutrition experts to get to the bottom of this wellness craze.
-Ashley Koff, RD, and CEO of The Better Nutrition Program; Dana Kofsky, a wellness stylist at Wellness Styled; and Sammi Haber, RD, and food influencer of Nutrition Works New York all had opinions.
+To find out how much of this hype you can believe, we tapped three different nutrition experts to get to the bottom of this wellness craze, namely Ashley Koff, RD, and CEO of The Better Nutrition Program; Dana Kofsky, a wellness stylist at Wellness Styled; and Sammi Haber, RD, and food influencer of Nutrition Works New York.
 Is apple cider vinegar an elixir of health or just another passing trend?
 Here’s what you need to know.

 Does It Work?